-After all, you got your piercing so it could look good, and a large knot on the back of your ear probably isn’t what you were going for.
+After all, you chose to get your piercing so it could look good, and a large knot on the back of your ear probably isn’t what you were going for.
 Not to mention they make it difficult to put in and remove an earring.
 The best thing to do is keep your hands off the bump, don’t try to squeeze it, and read this guide.

 What Are Cartilage Piercing Bumps?

 There are actually two different kinds of cartilage piercing bumps.
 One kind is a reaction from your body that results in scarring.
-With a keloid scar, your body generates extra collagen, forming the bump left on the back of your ear.
+With a keloid scar, your body generates extra collagen, forming the bump on the back of your ear.
 These types of scars can be surprising because they often pop up well after the initial piercing.

 A more serious type of cartilage piercing bump is an infection that results in bubbling of the cartilage.
 If you're experiencing a cartilage piercing bump for the first time, you may not know whether you have a scar or an infection, but there are a few ways you can tell the difference.